nlsg/batd/README.md

 # dependencies
 due to various system calls this daemon is not cross-platform yet, it just works on unix systems

-dependency on nlsg-programs:
+Dependency on nlsg-programs:
-so far the "query" option is dependent on the bat c-program, this is going to be fixed soon. the notification system is dependent on the "nls_util.py" library
+so far the "query" option is dependent on the bat c-program, this is going to be fixed soon.
+The notification system is dependent on the "nls_util.py" library

 # installation
 no installation is required, but a python3.x.x interpreter